WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

 single WebAssembly instance to manage multiple execution stacks concurrently.
-The primary use-case for stack-switching is to add direct support for modular compilation of advanced non-local control flow idioms, e.g. coroutines, async/await, yield-style generators, lightweight threads, and so forth.
+The primary use-case for stack-switching is to add direct support for modular compilation of advanced non-local control flow idioms, e.g. coroutines, async/await, generators, lightweight threads, and so forth.
 This document outlines the new instructions and validation rules to facilitate stack-switching.

 ## Table of contents
 1. [Motivation](#motivation)